Posted By Eugene Bruno & Associates Posted in: Bus Accident.

 As opposed to suing a private entity that operates the bus on which you were injured as a passenger, filing a personal injury claim against a government entity after a bus accident has its own limitations and immunities you must be aware of.

-We thought it would be a good idea to invite our Chula Vista bus accident attorney from the Law Offices of Eugene G. Bruno, P.C., to talk about the unique aspects of filing a lawsuit against a public entity in California.
+We thought it would be a good idea to invite our Chula Vista bus accident attorney from the Eugene Bruno & Associates, P.C., to talk about the unique aspects of filing a lawsuit against a public entity in California.

 Also, bus accidents that were caused by a dangerous condition on public properties are not uncommon in Chula Vista and elsewhere in California, which means the list of parties you can sue as an injured bus passenger can expand depending on the circumstances in your particular case.